AkashMandal2003/FileHider/README.md

-This is a minor project named "File Hider" on Encryption, OTP, and Email Authentication using Java, File Handling and MySQL databse where we can hide or reveal any file through authentication.
+This is a project named "File Hider" on Encryption, OTP, and Email Authentication using Java, File Handling and MySQL databse where we can hide or reveal any file through authentication.